msgr0/PlasEval/README.md

 P2	C1	2000<br/>
 ...<br/>

-2. Evaluate mode: <br/>
-In addition to the two plasmid bin files, the evaluate mode requires the following input:
-	a.
-Path to output directory
-	b.
-Name of output file
-	c.
+### Input: numeric parameters

 Length threshold: Contigs below the length threshold are excluded from the computation of precision and recall.
 This is an optional input with a default value of 0.
+Maximum number of calls.

+### Input: output files

 #### Usage
 ```
 python eval/evaluate_bins.py --pred PREDICTED_BINS_TSV --gt GROUNDTRUTH_BINS_TSV --out OUT_DIR --res OUT_FILE --thlen LEN_THRESHOLD